International Agency for Research on Cancer (IARC) classifies the role of this risk factor in cancer development.

 86% of melanoma skin cancer cases in the UK are caused by overexposure to ultraviolet radiation.
 An estimated 50-70% of squamous cell carcinoma (SCC) and 50-90% of basal cell carcinoma (BCC) in fair skinned people are caused by radiation.

 Intermittent sun exposure

-Malignant melanoma risk is more closely linked with intermittent exposure to high-intensity sunlight (e.g. sunbathing or holidaying in a place with strong sunlight), than to chronic sunlight exposure (e.g. being in an outdoor occupation), a meta-analysis has shown.
+Melanoma skin cancer risk is more closely linked with intermittent exposure to high-intensity sunlight (e.g. sunbathing or holidaying in a place with strong sunlight), than to chronic sunlight exposure (e.g. being in an outdoor occupation), a meta-analysis has shown.

-Malignant melanoma risk is 60% higher in people with the highest level of intermittent sun exposure, compared with those with the lowest, a meta-analysis showed; however this effect was limited to populations outside the UK, US, Canada or Australia.
+Melanoma skin cancer risk is 60% higher in people with the highest level of intermittent sun exposure, compared with those with the lowest, a meta-analysis showed; however this effect was limited to populations outside the UK, US, Canada or Australia.